Lakes in Norway

-There are at least 450,000 freshwater lakes in Norway.
+Norway has 20,000 lakes larger than 0.1 km2 and using that as the measuring limit, Norway place seventh on countries with most lakes in the world.
+However, there are at least 450,000 freshwater lakes in Norway.
 Most were created by glacial erosion.

 Types of lakes

 Various Sami and Norwegian language terms distinguish different types of lake, and often feature in place names: